The word “value” is thrown around a lot in product circles.

 Usefulness (or utility) is another measure of the value of something.
 The classic example of a Swiss Army Knife comes to mind when thinking about usefulness/utility.
 While none of the tools in a Swiss Army Knife is the best at what it does, almost all of them do a decent job. e.g. the blades cut, the corkscrew works, the screwdrivers are functional etc. The utility of the knife is the convenience of having all the tools in one place, easily accessible and portable.
 This is sometimes called “use value”.

 All three of these terms allude to different aspects of value: situational, financial, utility etc. So the value of something can be (and usually is) multidimensional.
 Perhaps this is one of the reasons why “value” is often difficult to describe.

 Context is critical to understanding value

 Another thing to consider is that the value of something depends on the context.
-That context includes, time, situation, need, person, condition etc.
+That context includes time, situation, need, recipient, condition etc.

 As we saw with Importance, changing situations can change the perception of value.

 Another classic example when thinking about value and context is what is called the Paradox of Value.
 What is the value of a diamond vs. the value of a bottle of water.
 Depending on the context, the water may be much more valuable than the diamond.
 This short video explains the paradox of value quite well.